A UTAH LAKE CONSERVATION COALITION INITIATIVE HOSTED BY CONSERVE UTAH VALLEY

 of Utah Valley

-Join the call for meaningful change in the 2022 Utah State Legislative Session to the Utah Lake Amendments House Bill 272, passed in 2018, that opened the door to private development of the Lake bed.
+Join the call for the repeal of the Utah Lake Amendments House Bill 272, passed in 2018, that opened the door to private development of the Lake bed.

 SIGN THE PETITION

 Your contribution will fund conservation projects, research and public education.
 Donations are being collected by Conserve Utah Valley, a 501(c)(3) non-profit, on behalf of the Utah Lake Conservation Coalition.

 We’ve collected resources where you can find more information about the history of Utah Lake as well as the current issues facing Lake preservation:

 - Utah Lake Symposium

 - Seven Problems With the Utah Lake Islands Proposal